 30. Faux Locs Wig

-The great things about wearing a dreadlocks wig is having the freedom to constantly change up your style, so your options are endless!
+The great thing about wearing a dreadlocks wig is having the freedom to constantly change up your style, so your options are endless.

 31. Freeform Dreadlocks

 When dreadlocks begin to form naturally in your hair over time, you have a freeform dreads style!
 Take full advantage of this and start showing off a new dreadlock look.